FasterXML/jackson-datatypes-collections/guava/README.md

 * At the point of testing, `29.0-jre` was the latest available Guava library version, so all versions work with the latest Guava
-* "Min Guava" means the earliest version that integration tests passed with
+* "Min Guava" means the earliest version that integration tests pass with
 * "Default Guava" is the dependency specified in module's `pom.xml`: it is used for build, unit tests
-    * note: building, unit tests work on a range but typically require higher version than "Min Guava"
+* Build (compilation, running of unit tests) works on a subset of specified compatibility range: typically version needed is above "Min Guava", but lower than "Max Guava"

 ### Registering module